curityio/mutual-tls-api-example/README.md

 ### API

-APIs simply need to verify the client certificate thumbprint in the JWT matches that of the calling client:
+The API verifies that the thumbprint in the JWT's `cnf` claim matches that of the caller's client certificate:

 ```json
 cnf: